CR England Truck Accident Lawyers

 Advocating for People Harmed in CR England Truck Accidents Nationwide

-Headquartered in Salt Lake City, UT, C.R.
+Headquartered in Salt Lake City, Utah, C.R.
 England is a family-owned trucking company that utilizes 4,500 trucks nationwide.
-The company was founded in 1920 and is still run by the England family.
-As reported by the Federal Motor Carrier Safety Administration in June 2018, the company has earned 4,642 safety citations over the last 2 years.
+Founded in 1920, it is still run by the England family.
+As reported by the Federal Motor Carrier Safety Administration (FMCSA) in June 2018, C.R.
+England has had 4,642 safety citations over the last 2 years.

 - Texting while driving